 Exam Panel Participant Guidelines

-When considering the panel constituency, it is imperative to be as representative of the profession as possible, in terms of geographical location, experience, job title, education, race, and gender.
-In addition, each panel member should obviously be knowledgeable of the profession and meet the minimum eligibility requirements to take the examination.
-It is preferred to have both seasoned professionals as well as newly certified panelists on each panel and to be sure they are relatively free from bias.
-Each panel should be a sub-committee, not comprised solely of a credentialing board or executive committee.
+When considering the panel constituency, it is imperative to be as representative of the profession as possible in terms of geographical location, experience, job title, education, race, and gender.
+In addition, each panel member should be knowledgeable of the profession and meet the minimum eligibility requirements to take the examination.
+It is preferred to have both seasoned professionals and newly certified panelists on each panel.
+All panelists should be free from bias.
+Each panel should be a sub-committee, not comprised solely of the CCPDT Board of Directors.

 Recommended panel size:

-Job Task Analysis Task Force: 8-12 participants
+Job Task Analysis: 8-12 participants

 Item Writing: 8-12 participants